Timothy C. Hain, MD, Chicago IL. Page last modified: January 6, 2017 You may also be interested in our many other pages on migraine on this site

 Nitrates -- found in meat and certain medications for blood pressure and chest pain.
 Examples of foods are bacon, packaged lunch meats, sausage, hot dogs.
 Nitroglycerin, Isordil are examples of medications.
 No controversy (Cleophas et al, 1996)

 Magnesium.
 Supplementation with 500 mg daily is mildly helpful in preventing migraine.
 This is not especially controversial (Mauskop, 2012; Holland et al, 2012), but a longer discussion can be found here.
 Generally the most convenient form is the "cal-mag" tablets.
+Another popular formulation is one called "calm".
+It is a little hard to figure out what goes into this drink however.
 Note that many medications for stomach acid reduce magnesium absorption, and it may help to stop them if you can.

 Other "non-drug" migraine treatments that we are not sure of include vitamins (co-Q) and riboflavin (400 mg).